toru173/nomi.py/README.md

-# nomi_api
+# nomi.py
- A Nomi API Example written in Python.
+ A Nomi API Module written in Python.

  This is a really, really basic implementation around the Nomi AI API.
 It implements a simple chat program, but hopefully in such a way as to make the nomi module easy to use in future projects.
 This is **NOT** a beginner friendly project.
 You need to be able to use the command line and preferebly have experience with Git.